nikitavoloboev/data/docs/relationships/sex.md

 # Sex

+[Sex for over 30's](https://www.reddit.com/r/sexover30/) is a fun sub to read.

 ## Notes

 - [Don't have PIV sex immediately as it can be painful and unpleasant.
 Foreplay is important.
 Be gentle.
 Can give her an orgasm without any PIV involved easily.](https://www.reddit.com/r/AskMen/comments/mehb1d/why_is_there_this_weird_perception_that_the_sex/)